mlm-games/CLOlauncher/README.md

 # CLauncher | CL stands for ChoiceLess
-Only open applications that you had in mind, Instead of opening or seeing the apps before searching
+Only open applications that you had in mind, Instead of opening or seeing the apps before searching...

+If you need to rename or hide any apps from the main applist, you could show the apps and then perform those operations.

 ## Install